Home

 History: Author, Dr. Larry Carter; Filed July 9, 1990

 630-X-12-.03 Release of Patient Records.
 The Board shall deem it unprofessional conduct for a licensee to fail to release information in a patient's record to said patient, provided, however, that no record need be released until all reasonable fees have been paid by said patient to the licensee, and provided further that a reasonable fee may be charged for providing a copy of information to said patient.
 This rule shall include the release of contact lens prescriptions, sufficient to order replacement lenses, to the patient, provided that a complete contact lens prescription has been determined and evaluated.
+Contact lens prescriptions so released may contain limitations or parameters as to the manufacturer of the lenses, materials used to manufacture the lenses, and minimum and maximum deviations from the prescription.
 A reasonable expiration date shall be set forth on all prescriptions.
-After said expiration date, a licensee shall be required to release said prescription only to a licensed optometrist or ophthalmologist of the patient's choice and said prescription shall be clearly marked with the expiration date and the words "EXPIRED.
-FOR INFORMATION PURPOSES ONLY."
 The Board shall deem it unprofessional conduct for a licensee to fail to maintain, in his or her possession, all records pertaining to a patient for a period of not less than seven years from the date of the last service provided to that patient.

 630-X-12-.04 Failure to Render Emergency Care.
 It shall be deemed unprofessional conduct for a licensee to refuse to render emergency care, within the scope of this act, to one of said licensee's patients.
 This section shall require a said licensee to render professional services to a patient of said licensee in an emergency regardless of the patient's ability to pay for said services.
 An emergency shall consist of a potentially sight-threatening situation for the patient and shall not consist of routine visual care.